-How to Know When You're Projecting or When Someone is Projecting Onto You
+How To Know When You're Projecting Or When Someone Is Projecting Onto You

-In moments of conflict, it can be frustrating to hear the old adage that what you dislike in others is often a reflection of what you dislike in yourself.
+In moments of conflict, it can be frustrating to hear the adage that what you dislike in others is often a reflection of what you dislike in yourself.
 However, there is some truth to this notion, as projection, an unconscious defense mechanism, often comes into play.
 Projection involves disowning an unacceptable part of oneself and attributing it to someone else.
 By exploring the concept of projection, we can gain insight into its impact on interpersonal dynamics and learn to navigate challenging situations with greater self-awareness.

 Understanding Projection